Reserve your campsite early, wait for summer with growing anticipation, then join the ranks of visitors who make Lake Chelan a family tradition.

 Latitude: 47º 52' 16.68" N (47.8713) Longitude: 120º 11' 22.91" W (-120.1897)

-The park has 109 tent spaces, 18 partial-hookup sites, 17 full-hookup sites, one dump station, five restrooms with showers.
+The park has 103 standard campsites, 18 partial-hookup sites, 17 full-hookup sites, one dump station, five restrooms with showers.

-The park offers 17 fully upgraded utility campsites that offer 50 amps service, two picnic tables and the sites are large enough to accommodate the largest motorhomes and buses.
-Chelan is extremely popular, early reservations are a must.
+The park offers 17 fully upgraded utility campsites that offer 50 amps service, two picnic tables, and the sites are large enough to accommodate the largest motorhomes and buses.
+Lake Chelan is extremely popular, early reservations are a must.

 Reservations & fees